Kronprinsessegade 38: 20th century

 The property belonged to editor Asger Kristian Karstensen (1874–?) in 1908.
 He was the publisher of the magazine Unio and also worked for Nationaltidende.
 In 1896–98, he had been the editor of Tidens Krav.

-The landowner and politician Johan Knudsen (1865–1942) had his city home in the building in around 1938.
+The landowner and politician Johan Knudsen (1865–1942) had his city home in the building in about 1938.

 Architecture

 The building consists of four storeys over a high cellar.
 It has five bays towards each street as well as a chamfered, recessed corner bay.